twilson63/cloudq_protocol/readme.md

 * reserve
 * delete

-It is recommended to use RESTful techniques to implement these functionalities, but it does not really matter.
+It is recommended to use RESTful techniques to implement these methods.
 Here is a common implementation:

     # Publish Job
     POST /[queue name]

     # Reserve Job
     GET /[queue name]

     # Delete Job
     DELETE /[queue name]/[job id]

-This simple server implementation is very easy to create and easy to create producer and consumer clients to the queue.

-When implementing a queue server, you can use any backend storage system, based on your needs.

 ## Producers and Consumers

-Building producers and consumers become very easy using the common cloudq protocol and server RESTful interface.
+Building producers and consumers using the common cloudq protocol.
 Here is an example in raw curl:

     # publish job